hminh2027/TOEIC-PWA/README.md

 A pwa that supports learning and practicing for the toeic exam

 Tech stacks:
-- fe: react + zustand + tailwind
+- fe: next + zustand + tailwind
-- be: nest
+- be: nest + prisma
-- db: mysql + prisma
+- db: mysql
 - cache: redis
+- testing: jest
 - deploy: docker

 Features: